If you’re wondering how long a succession takes in Louisiana, this article will help.

 What is the succession process?

 First, a petition must be filed with the court to open the succession.
+You’ve probably read many articles on how to open a succession in Louisiana.
 The filings must include the Last Will and Testament (if one exists), an original death certificate and the required affidavits in order to comply with Louisiana probate law.
 You want to make sure ALL of the Louisiana succession rules are followed or you risk the succession taking even longer to complete and costing more in legal fees.

 Next, the property of the individual must be listed in a detailed descriptive list.
 The property must be described fully and valued.
 This part of the succession normally takes the longest because many people have property spread out over the state of Louisiana and other states.
 Each item must be located and added to the succession petition.
 This includes movables such as vehicles, as well as immovables.
 This could also determine which parish in Louisiana the succession will be filed.
 Read this article on “In what parish do I file a Louisiana succession” to learn more about where to file a succession.